-Consider intervention on unbalanced networks - LV triple concentric replacement and single phase HV overhead lines uprating to three phase system.
-This initiative would facilitate decarbonisation by increasing the capacity of our network to cope with an increase in demand associated with the uptake of LCTs, in particular EVs and heat pumps (HPs).
+Action description Consider intervention on unbalanced networks - LV triple concentric replacement and single phase HV overhead lines uprating to three phase system.
+Background This initiative would facilitate decarbonisation by increasing the capacity of our network to cope with an increase in demand associated with the uptake of LCTs, in particular EVs and heat pumps.
 Operating a balanced system not only unlocks the network to allow bigger capacity to connect LCTs, but it also helps to minimise network losses.
-On a worst case scenario, unbalanced conductor losses can be up to six times that of a fully balanced feeder.
+On a worst case scenario, unbalanced conductor Opportunity losses can be up to six times that of a fully balanced feeder.
 Harmonic currents can also be generated by rectifier and inverter equipment when subjected to unbalanced voltages, and this can further add to the losses in the network.
-Assessing the overall losses of the unbalanced LV and HV network can provide additional justification for the overall cost of the asset replacement works.
+Outland Assessing the overall losses of the unbalanced LV and HV network can provide additional Options justification for the overall cost of the asset replacement works.
 We will adopt balancing the networks by replacing the LV triple concentric cables and single phase HV overhead lines with three phase equivalent where it is opportune and beneficial of doing so.
-For HV overhead lines, although losses will be reduced while uprating to three phase system, the reduction in losses will be very minimal and for now, will not be included in the criteria for the uprating.
+For Proposal HV overhead lines, although losses will be reduced while uprating to three phase system, the reduction in losses will be very minimal and for now, will not be included in the criteria for the uprating.
 We are targeting the HV overhead lines replacement on future LCT hotspots.
-Adopt.
-Medium.
-To take into account losses in the CBA of replacing triple concentric cables only, and to be neglected in the HV overhead lines analysis.
-Not proposed, losses is not the primary driver for this initiative.
+Action type Adopt.
+Loccoc impact Medium.
+To take into account losses in the CBA of replacing triple concentric cables only, and to be Losses impact neglected in the HV overhead lines analysis.
+Scorecard Metrics Not proposed, losses is not the primary driver for this initiative.